amuvarma13/orpheus/readme.md

 orpheus.fast_push_model_and_tokenizer(checkpoint=checkpoint_name, push_name=push_name)
 ```

+#### Testing out your tuned model [OPTIONAL]
+You can pass text inputs to your model to test out inference (not speech inputs).
+You can use the inference library as presented above to test out your model.

 ### Stage 2 [OPTIONAL]

 You can also train the dataset on conversational data if you want it to be able to carry multiturn conversations rather than question-answering.